A review of important commodities which may provide clues as to both the strength and direction of the markets and the economy.

 - With the dollar breaking above its moving averages, you can add long-dollar positions with a stop at $97.

 - A strong dollar also suggests continued pressure on commodities, oil, and gold.

 - The “trade war” and “strong dollar” has pushed a lot of money into the U.S. Treasury market over the last year pushing rates to multi-year lows.

-- We have discussed the extreme overbought condition needed to be reversed and that reversal in rates occurred but was short-lived until the “Coronavirus” hit.
+- We previously discussed the extreme overbought condition needed to be reversed and that reversal in rates occurred but was short-lived until the “Coronavirus” hit.

-- We previously sold half of our position to protect gains, and recently added back into our position with Gold holding important support at $1470.
+- We previously sold half of our position to protect gains, and then added back into our positions with Gold holding important support at $1470.

 Oil – Black Gold

 - Oil has been in a fight with trying to maintain price in the face of overwhelming supply and weakening demand.
 Oil lost.

 - Oil failed to hold support at the 200-dma, then again at $54 and $52 breaking final support.
 There is nothing good going on with oil currently.